 - Boisterous or Rowdy Behavior- Behaving in such a way as could reasonably cause injury to a student, teacher or other staff member (i.e., running through the halls, horse playing, wrestling, inappropriate use of equipment or materials, etc.).
-Note: Any serious physical injury, which results from a student's dangerous behavior, will be considered an assault and may result in Level 4 consequences. - Disruptive Behavior in the Classroom or During School Activity- Intentional acts or conduct in the classroom, school building or upon school grounds that disrupts the educational process (i.e., talking, making noises, getting out of a seat without permission, etc.). - Disruptive behavior on a school bus or at school bus stop Intentional acts or conduct on the school bus or at a school bus stop that disrupts the educational process.
-The maximum consequences possible is loss of riding privileges for one (1) year. - Dress code violation (that cannot be corrected immediately) Student is wearing articles of clothing that are not permitted (ie. hoodies, joggers/leggings, hats) but has access to the proper uniform top or bottom in their possession. - Truancy- Absence from school without the knowledge and consent of parents/guardians and the school administration; excessive non-justifiable absences, even with the consent of parents/guardians; arriving after the expected time for class or school begins as determined by GCCS.
+Note: Any serious physical injury, which results from a student's dangerous behavior, will be considered an assault and may result in Level 4 consequences. - Disruptive Behavior in the Classroom or During School Activity Intentional acts or conduct in the classroom, school building or upon school grounds that disrupts the educational process (i.e., talking, making noises, getting out of a seat without permission, etc.). - Disruptive behavior on a school bus or at school bus stop Intentional acts or conduct on the school bus or at a school bus stop that disrupts the educational process.
+The maximum consequences possible is loss of riding privileges for one (1) year. - Dress code violation (that cannot be corrected immediately)- Student is wearing articles of clothing that are not permitted (ie. hoodies, joggers/leggings, hats) but has access to the proper uniform top or bottom in their possession.

+- Truancy Absence from school without the knowledge and consent of parents/guardians and the school administration; excessive non-justifiable absences, even with the consent of parents/guardians; arriving after the expected time for class or school begins as determined by GCCS. - Inappropriate Public Display of Affection- Lewd and/or inappropriate behaviors between students such as kissing, touching, overly affectionate hugging, or other acts of physical intimacy.

 - Academic Dishonesty

-- Defiance of Authority /Insubordination
+- Continuous Defiance of Authority /Insubordination

 - Forgery

 - Gambling

 - Inciting to Fight

-- Misuse of School Equipment
+- Misuse of School Equipment with the intention to damage.

 - Possession and or Use of Tobacco Products

 - Possession and or Use of E-cigarette or Vaping Device

 - Smell of Alcohol or Drugs send home to change

-- Tampering with Safety Equipment

-- Skipping Class, Mandatory Tutoring, Detention, or Leaving School Without Permission
+- Skipping Class, Tutoring, Detention, or Leaving School Without Permission

-- Use of Foul Language or Profanity
+- Use of Abusive, Obscene, Offensive or Profane Language

-- Inappropriate Public Display of Affection

-- Possession of Incendiary Devices
+- Possession and/or use of Incendiary Devices

 - Possession of a toy weapon

 - Running away from class or staff member

 - Other